 “The team in Waseca called ahead to let us know that Mr. Larson was on his way and that he was having a serious type of heart attack that would require an immediate procedure to open a blocked artery,” says Carol Reichel, patient care manager of the Heart Center at Mayo Clinic Health System in Mankato.
 “When he got here, we were ready.”

-Larson was taken to a Cath Lab procedure room where the team inserted balloon-tipped catheters and wires into his artery to open it and restore the blood flow to his heart.
+Todd was taken to a Cath Lab procedure room where the team inserted balloon-tipped catheters and wires into his artery to open it and restore the blood flow to his heart.
 The procedure was completed just 97 minutes after he walked into the Waseca Emergency Department.
 That number, called door-to-balloon time, is critical.

-Larson has praise for the staff, too.
+Todd has praise for the staff too.

 “Everyone I’ve dealt with throughout this experience, from doctors, nurses and therapists to the people who cleaned my room in the hospital, were wonderful,” he says.
 “And they all seemed to be on the same page about my treatment.
 The communication was very, very good.”

-A month after his heart attack, Larson had an implantable cardioverter-defibrillator (ICD) placed under his skin to help regulate his heartbeat.
+A month after his heart attack, Todd had an implantable cardioverter-defibrillator (ICD) placed under his skin to help regulate his heartbeat.
 After recovering, he attended cardiac rehabilitation in Waseca, where he learned about lifestyle changes that could reduce his chance of having another heart attack.

 Today, he’s doing well.